debuglevel/greeting-microservice/README.md

 - and reset your `version` to `version=0.0.1-SNAPSHOT` in `gradle.properties`

+If you use the "Use this template" on GitHub, this is not needed.

 ### Updating dependencies

 The libraries used in this template might be out-of-date.
 To identify those dependencies, run `./gradlew dependencyUpdates`.
 Furthermore, you might want to update gradle-wrapper.